freemocap/2025-nsf-pose/document/project-description.md

 %     - & f-ing ASAP plz thx

 Our plan comprises 3 inter-woven foci -
   1. A core software platform and framework for the measurement, analysis, and visualization of human and animal movement (FMC-Core)
-2. A broad and diverse userbase representing wide array of backgrounds, interests, experience levels, and geographic sprea (FMC-Community)
+  1. A broad and diverse userbase representing wide array of backgrounds, interests, experience levels, and geographic sprea (FMC-Community)
-3. A self-sustaining organization to support a dedicated team of core maintainers who ensure the healthy growth and long-term stability of the ecosystem (FMC-Foundation)
+  1. A self-sustaining organization to support a dedicated team of core maintainers who ensure the healthy growth and long-term stability of the ecosystem (FMC-Foundation)

-### Intellectual Merit\label{sec:IM}}
+## Intellectual Merit
 % How we will advance knowledge

 - Enablabling tech-forward integrative research